AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem_reddit.md

 Some players even called out these broken strategies in demo feedback, but I wrote that off as those players just being particularly skilled, rather than recognizing how easy some of these strategies were to execute.
 In the future, I think I'll try to get more of my friends to playtest the game, and I'll keep an eye out for this type of feedback

 ### No amount of influencer traffic can out-market your game's quality
 If you look at my results, you might think "that's not too bad for a game without good marketing!".
 Then you see that I had multiple youtubers with 100k-500k subscribers cover the game and suddenly you're like: What happened?
-I think it's clear that my game just isn't that great.
+I think it's clear that my game just doesn't stand out among the crowd.
+I also think the balance issues mentioned earlier contibuted to youtubers liking the game less.

-My game had far more chances to succeed than it probably deserved.
-It feels like I wasted an opportunity that could have been better-used by a much better game.
+The game's art was also quite simple, which could be why discovery queue visits didn't convert into sales as well (I saw a couple comments on youtube talking about how ugly the game looked).
+I stand by the game's art style, but I acknowledge that it's polarizing.

+It does feel humbling to have this much influencer traffic and see such tepid results.
 I won't vent about this too much more, I just want to say: Imagine if I had made a better game!
-With the amount of influencer traffic I received, it could have rocketed my game to the moon if my game were better.
+With the amount of influencer traffic I received, it may have rocketed my game to the moon if my game were better.

 ## What went well
 ### Pre-release process